mrvcoder/GetASN/README.md

 - **is_cdn**: is domain behind cdn or not (true or false)
 - **CIDR**: All prefex of ip (cidr)

+**Please note that Script Data Source is [bgpview](https://bgpview.io/) !**

+## what input types you can pass ?
+- single/list of IPs
+- single/list of Domains
+- single/list of ASNs

 And at the end you will get these outputs :
 - The ORGINAL output :  `getasn_output.json`
 - The output which ASNs are equal and is_cdn is false: `getasn_output_SameASN_NotCDN.json`